 A belt that is showing signs of wearing including a glazed shiny appearance, cracking, or stretching should be replaced.

-Bad Pulley Bearing on Your Snapper Mower Deck
+Bad Pulley Bearing

 The bearing in your pulley can wear over time.
 This will cause your pulley to not sit securely on the deck leaving some extra play or movement in the pulley.